 - For help with translations please call the Translating and Interpreting Service

 After you apply

-Once you submit your application on the Department of Jobs, Precincts and Regions Portal you’ll receive an email acknowledgement.
+Once you submit your application on the Department of Jobs, Skills, Industry and Regions you’ll receive an email acknowledgement.

 Our Grants team will then check that your application meets all the eligibility criteria, and we’ll assess it against the published aims and criteria.

 You’ll be notified by email of the outcome approximately 12 weeks after the published closing date.

 If your funding application is successful, you’ll receive a funding agreement outlining the conditions for funding, payment information and reporting requirements.

 There’s high a level of demand for Creative Victoria funding, so we recommend that you plan for contingencies if your application is unsuccessful (e.g., other funding sources).
 Please don’t make commitments based on the assumption that you’ll receive funding until you’ve received written confirmation of your final funding outcome.